EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 tar -xvf ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8.tar.gz
 ```

+## 3.4 - Train

-Now copy the extracted model's `pipeline.config` file to a directory that we'll create in `./training/models` named after the model downloaded from the Zoo.
+Copy the extracted model's `pipeline.config` file from its source in `./training/pre-trained-models/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8` to a directory that we'll create in `./training/models`.
+Let's name this new directory after the model downloaded from the Zoo.
 Your case may vary, but here are the commands for this example:
 ```
 cd ../..
 mkdir training/models/ssd_mobilenet_640x640
 cp training/pre-trained-models/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8/pipeline.config training/models/ssd_mobilenet_640x640/
 ```

-We will edit this copy of `pipeline.config` to prepare for training on the new dataset.
+We will edit the copy of `pipeline.config` to prepare for training on the new dataset.
+Again, if you have decided to use a different model from the Zoo, then the line numbers in `pipeline.config` you will edit may differ.

 The first thing to do is change the number of classes the new detector will learn.
 Do this by changing the number (if applicable) following `num_classes:` in line 3 of `pipeline.config`.
 Next, change the batch size for training, if you want to.
 This is done by changing the number that follows `batch_size:` on line 135 of `pipeline.config`.
-Again, if you have decided to use a different model from the Zoo, then the line numbers in the file you will edit may differ.

-## 3.4 - Train
+Line 165 has a field named `fine_tune_checkpoint`.
+Replace the default string `PATH_TO_BE_CONFIGURED` with the path to the checkpoint index file of the original downloaded model.
+For us, this means entering `"pre-trained-models/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8/checkpoint/ckpt-0"`.
+Yes, you should omit the `.index` extension.

+Line 171 contains `fine_tune_checkpoint_type:`.
+Change the value here to `"detection"`.

+Next, look for `label_map_path:` on line 175 under `train_input_reader`.
+Change this value to be `"annotations/label_map.pbtxt"`.
+Find `input_path:` on line 177.
+Change the following value to `"annotations/train.record"`.

+Finally, make similar changes to lines 185 and 189: `label_map_path` and `input_path` under the heading `eval_input_reader` should be likewise updated.
+Set the value for `label_map_path` to the same path to the label map, `"annotations/label_map.pbtxt"`, and set the value following `input_path` to `"annotations/test.record"`.

 ## Requirements
 - Python